 Nagoya Castle Ruins

-The Nagoya Castle Ruins (名護屋城跡) on the Higashi Matsuura Peninsula hold a fascinating piece of Japan's history.
-Built in the late 1500s by Toyotomi Hideyoshi, the castle served as a strategic base for the invasion of Korea.
-Although only stone walls and foundations remain today, visitors can still feel the castle's former grandeur.
-To enhance the experience, the nearby museum offers free virtual reality tablets that bring the castle to life, allowing you to imagine its original scale and design.
+The Nagoya Castle Ruins (名護屋城跡) on the Higashi Matsuura Peninsula, is a significant historical landmark, offering visitors a glimpse into Japan's past.
+Built in the late 1500s by the famous warlord Toyotomi Hideyoshi, the castle played a crucial role as a military base during the invasion of Korea.
+Today, only the stone walls and foundations remain, serving as a powerful reminder of the castle's former grandeur.
+To help visitors imagine what the castle once looked like, the nearby Nagoya Castle Museum provides free virtual reality tablets, allowing you to experience the original scale and design of this once-mighty fortress.

 Hours and Fees